 Any other trajectory specific information not called out above that would be relevant to reviewers attempting to validate the trajectory should also be included.
+[Amended July 22, 2020]

-Requirement CS-32.
-This section shall demonstrate compatibility with the proposed performance level launch vehicle as defined in the AO and the AO Program Library by providing the fairing size, spacecraft mass, launch mass margin, mission orbit characteristics such as altitude, (km - circular or apogee/perigee) inclination, C3, heliocentric and/or declination (DLA).
+Requirement CS-30.
+This section shall demonstrate compatibility with the proposed performance level launch vehicle as defined in the AO and the Program Library by providing the fairing size, spacecraft mass, launch mass margin, mission orbit characteristics such as altitude, (km - circular or apogee/perigee) inclination, C3, heliocentric and/or declination (DLA).
 Any non-standard requirements such as additional fairing doors, cleanliness and purge requirements, planetary protection, etc., shall be described.
 The packaged flight system in the proposed fairing, with critical clearance dimensions, and preliminary estimates of launch loads and structural margins shall be included.

-Discovery Phase A study teams are to continue to use the launch vehicle performance classes and AO Cost Cap guidelines described in Section 5.9.2 of the AO and in the AO Program Library.
-Discovery Phase A study teams should work with -Diana M. Calero, (321) 867-8197, diana.m.calero@nasa.gov, for Launch Services Program support.
+Discovery 2019 Phase A study teams are to continue to use the launch vehicle performance classes described in Section 5.9.2 of the AO and in the AO Program Library.
+Costs for launch services shown in Table 3 of the AO are to be considered a reduction in the Adjusted AO Cost Cap rather than a charge to the PI-Managed Mission Cost.
+Discovery 2019 Phase A study teams should work with P. Jason Jagdmann , 321-861-5748, jason.jagdmann@nasa.gov, for Launch Services Program support.
+[Amended February 20, 2020]

-Requirement CS-33.
+Requirement CS-31.
 This section shall address all aspects of the flight system including the following flight system capabilities to the extent that they are applicable to the mission.
 Any additional elements that are applicable to explaining the mission and demonstrating its feasibility shall also be addressed.
-Note that the heritage of the components and subsystems are to be discussed in Appendix M.14.
+Note that the heritage of the components and subsystems are to be discussed in Appendix L.14.